Shazi-dani/GP-Online/README.md

 * Codeanywhere - used to code within and provided backups of all my code.
 * GitHub - for my repository and external project deployment.
 * Google Fonts and font awesome - for my font choose for the project.
-* Youtube vedios - for understanding flex,responsive website and payment details entering form.
+* Youtube vedios - for understanding flex,responsive website and for popup java script code.
 * Lucid App - used for wireframe.(https://lucid.app/lucidchart/a325f522-4f26-47cd-b215-18d64c454b19/edit?invitationId=inv_0aede0b5-4bf6-4b57-89ea-ef34ddbe5e7f&page=0_0#)
 * Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.